|Positives: Burly V8 sounds great and pulls hard, masculine exterior design, great storage options.|

 Infotainment System: The screen is easy to read, but the UI is really old.
 And no, there's still no Apple CarPlay and Android Auto capability to be found.

 Controls: The system features a 7-inch touchscreen, navigational buttons, and good physical audio knobs.
-The large buttons than flank the touchscreen are well-sized.
+The large buttons that flank the touchscreen are well-sized.

 The Tundra received minor exterior upgrades for the 2018 model year, and in Limited trim, there's extra chrome, which dresses things up.
 But other trucks look better and far more modern.